Skip links

 Pregnancy and subsequent months of breast feeding are majorly suppressive in endometriosis that was present prior to the start.
 This is further benefitted by another subsequent pregnancy if it occurs.
 After two or more full term pregnancies, a woman who had previously been deeply troubled by endometriosis and required drugs or surgery will unlikely be treated for this specific disease again before menopause.
 An unexpected gain for what is sometimes a terrible disease for so many women.

-If you are concerned about endometriosis, consult with your GP or gynaecologist and get a high quality detailed ultrasound to look for only larger nodules or an ovarian cyst.
-If endometriosis is strongly considered to be present and causing disabling symptoms or infertility, then having a day surgery laparoscopy (keyhole surgery) for both assessment and removal at the time may be most beneficial.
+If you are concerned about endometriosis, consult with your gynaecologist and obstetrician, GP and have a high quality detailed ultrasound to look for only larger nodules or an ovarian cyst.
+If endometriosis is strongly considered to be present and causing disabling symptoms or infertility, then having a day surgery laparoscopy (keyhole surgery) for both assessment and removal may be most beneficial.

 Leave a comment